MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 # Microservices-with-Spring-boot-Spring-cloud-Dokcker-Kubernetes
-This repo demonstrates how to create microservices using Spring boot, Spring cloud, Docker, Docker Compose, Kubernetes, Zipkin etc
+This repo demonstrates how to create microservices using:
+- Spring boot
+-  Spring cloud
+-  Docker
+-  Docker Compose
+-  Kubernetes
+-  Zipkin
+-  rabbitMq

 # Building Microservices with spring boot